pmorrell/SNP_Context/README.md

 * **Flanks (integer, 0-2)**: Choose between 0 to 2 nucleotides around the SNP location for analysis.
 The window length must be equal or greater than the Flank size - otherwise if the window is smaller than the flanks, the window length expansion (parameter above) will default to the flank size.

-* **Indel maximum amount (Integer, 25-100)**: The maxmimum allowed indels in the .FASTA file, beyond the SNP location and 5 base pairs around it.
+* **Indel maximum amount (Integer, 25-100)**: The maximum allowed indels in the .FASTA file, beyond the SNP location and 5 base pairs around it.
 Any indels found within a 2 base pair flanking of the SNP location will be automatically filtered out.
-Minimum indel thershold is 25%.
+Minimum indel threshold is 25%.

 ### Saving Options
 * **Save all data (Boolean, true or false)**: There are many intermediate files created during SNP Context.
 This parameter allows you to save all intermediate files to your output directory; At the bottom of the page there is a complete list of output files if save all data is true:

 #### MSI and Amazon S3

-* **Save S3 (Interger, 0 - 3)**: This allows you to save the mutaion motif outputs files (Count Tables) and config files to S3.
+* **Save S3 (Integer, 0 - 3)**: This allows you to save the mutation motif outputs files (Count Tables) and config files to S3.
 The user can choose between these values **(0 - 3)**:

 	0\. **Don't** save to any S3 storage **(default setting)**.